 All incoming students in the graduate programs of NSE (doctoral, masters, engineering, and the five-year) are required to take diagnostic exams in both math and physics.
-The latest approach to conducting these exams was reformulated and adopted by the NSE graduate committee as of fall 2010.
+A new approach to conducting these exams was adopted by the NSE graduate committee as of fall 2010.
 The new procedure places more emphasis in the diagnostics on areas needed for NSE graduate study, and more of the responsibility to identify the need for remedial actions on the students.

 Students should plan programs of study with their Registration Officers, keeping in mind prior educational background and principal professional interests.

-22.101 Applied Nuclear Physics or its equivalent is required for all Master's degree candidates.
-Other subjects may be selected in accordance with the student's particular field of interest.
-Most Master's candidates specialize in one of three alternative fields: fission nuclear technology, applied plasma physics, or nuclear science and technology.
+Beginning in September 2013, subjects 22.11 and 22.12 are required for all Master’s degree candidates.
+Other subjects may be selected in accordance with the student’s particular field of interest.
+Most Master’s candidates specialize in one of four alternative fields: fission nuclear technology, applied plasma physics, nuclear security, or nuclear science and technology.